How did you get into birth photography?

 How to do you schedule births to ensure you make it?

-Currently, I attend only 1 or 2 births a month as a photographer.
-I have very small children at home and doing more than that is too heavy a weight to place on my family, Because for each birth I schedule, I am on call around the clock for 28 days (2 weeks before EDD through weeks after).
+Currently, I attend only 1 birth per month as a photographer, because as a student midwife I am also on call for other births in that capacity.
+For each birth I schedule, I am on call around the clock for 28 days (2 weeks before EDD through weeks after).
 During the on-call period, I make no commitments that I cannot cancel, I stay within the near vicinity, I keep my cell phone on me all the time with your number programmed into my favorites so that your call will come through even if my phone is in "do not disturb mode."
 And I have my camera bag packed and ready to go at all times, so that I can drop everything else to make a quick departure when I get your call.

 At what point would you want me to call you to come to my home or the hospital?